RiyadhKh4n/cmarket/README.md

 The first part of the marketing strategy for this business is ensuring that the webpage is optimised as far as possible in terms of search engines.
 The measures taken to address this are outlined above in the [Search Engine Optimisation (SEO)](https://github.com/RiyadhKh4n/portfolio-project-5#search-engine-optimisation-seo) section.
 The other marketing measures to be employed are explained below.

-(WEBSITE) is a small, one person business and its goals are to sell its crypto-related products online.
+cMarket is a small, one person business and its goals are to sell its crypto-related products online.
 The website users will be a mix of male/female as crypto is for everyone, as a result, we will accomodate for both male and female shoppers by offering unisex and gender specific items of clothing, with the estimated average age of users being 20 - 40.
 This age group are amongst users who use social media heavily, as a result, the most appropriate platform would be those with a more visual basis such as Instagram and Facebook as these are the most popular with the given age range.
 TikTok will not be used as its audience is mainly younger, however this can be revised in the future.
 As the business is new and does not have the budget for aggressive advertising, it will focus on organic growth through Social Media Marketing.

 A Facebook Business Page will be created which will promote the business, promote the products being sold and be a platform which advertising campaign can be held to help reach a wider audience.
 The content on the Facebook page can be reused on the other social channels and can include: